avgttt/PePe-core/doc/pepeproofofworkstory.md

   PEPEW has shown that open-source systems such as Bitcoin can be used by individuals to establish and maintain trustless decentralized networks without the need for a central authority, or a developer to skim from the top.
 Using the governance feature of smart nodes to incentivize node holders, as well as the ability to mine and earn using a home computer – PEPE Proof of Work is set to become the next best Proof of Work Memecoin!

-## Lahnda

-420,690.l337 PEPEW for the first to complete this task successfully!

 ## Spanish

 420,690.l337 PEPEW for the first to complete this task successfully!